AdaCore/gnatdoc/documentation/users_guide/annotations.rst

 Excluding entities
 ------------------

-The *@private* tag indicates that no documentation should be generated on a given entity.
+The *@exclude* tag indicates that no documentation should be generated on a given entity.
 For example::

    type Calculator is tagged ...